folio-org/folio-org.github.io/guidelines/development-design-review.md

 Some changes involve design decisions, for example, introducing a new API or significant changes to internal structure.

-In order to make FOLIO APIs and modules as consistent as possible, some of these decisions may benefit from input across teams, from the technical design owners.
+In order to make FOLIO APIs and modules as consistent as possible, some of these decisions may benefit from input across teams, from the Technical Design Owners.

 #### Outstanding decisions

-* Criteria for raising design decisions to the technical design owners
+* Criteria for raising design decisions to the Technical Design Owners
 * Process for raising and reviewing these decisions
 * Criteria for informing the Technical Council